solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 **Notes about the table**

-- **Level Req**: Level required to gain the maximum proc rate
+- **Level Req.**: Level required to gain the maximum proc rate
-- **EXP**: Processing EXP. when two values are shown, the first one indicates the regular proc (e.g. ash plank) and the second one the rare proc (e.g. ash plywood)
+- **EXP**: Processing EXP. when two values are shown, the first one indicates the regular proc (e.g. ash plank: 200 EXP) and the second one the rare proc (e.g. ash plywood: 500 EXP)
 - **Time**: regular processing / mass processing time in seconds

-- \* Zinc shards/ingots take 6/60 seconds.
+\* Zinc shards/ingots take 6/60 seconds.
 Ores are a huge mess in general.

-- \*\* Some 9s recipes seem to take 80 seconds when mass processed.
+\*\* Some 9s recipes seem to take 80 seconds when mass processed.
 Don't ask me why.

-- Source for the data: Daz' sheets, Bdocodex, bdolytics, in-game testing for the times
+Source for the data: Daz' sheets, Bdocodex, bdolytics, in-game testing for the times

 Since the table does not include all items, here's how to look up this info yourself:
 1. Go to the [recipe page](https://cdn.discordapp.com/attachments/589711952234676224/704015738180075680/unknown.png) for that item on [bdocodex](https://bdocodex.com/) (This page is different from the item's page!):